tidepool-org/data-view-mobile/CONTRIBUTING.md

 # Contributing to this Repo

-These instructions assume that you are already setup to build react native applications in your local development environment.
-For full details see this project's README.md
+These instructions assume that you are already followed the Setup instructions in the project README.md

 ## Development Workflow